-The Herman Goldner Company safety program has four key elements:
+The Herman Goldner Co., Inc. Safety Program has four key elements:

 Hazard Identification and Correction